USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch11_ISAM.md

 | ASEA | Sea Spray Aerosol Emissions |
 | DUST | Wind-Blown Dust Emissions |

-For ISAM to calculate apportionment for an in-line source, the isam control file needs to define a tagname using the above stream names.

 #### Interpretation of 'OTH' tag
 The OTH tag (e.g.“O3_OTH” in the ISAM benchmark) represents concentrations for that species attributed to 1) all other emissions streams, 2) precursor species not included in the specified tag class(es), and 3) other processes in the model.